benjidial/portland/docs/dev/internals/keyboard.md

 ## `kbd_gch`
 Signature: `uint8_t (bool)`

-This obtains the character representing the keypress.
+This obtains the character representing the next keypress.
 The boolean passed determines whether or not to print the character as well using [`vga_pch`](VGA#vga_pch).

 ## `kbd_gln`
 Signature: `void (uint8_t *, bool)`